Skip to main content

 RTB Group: Collection of RTB Targets that compete in auction

 Analogy: RTB Targets are players.
 RTB Groups are teams.
+You need both (or just a standalone target for single-buyer scenarios).

 Q: Can I use the same RTB Target in multiple RTB Groups?